ztlevi/hexo_blog/source/_posts/coding/Java-you-do-not-know-I.md

 Some basic knowledge of Java in the book[^1].
 Well, I pick the title "you don't know".
 Precisely, it's something I don't know while you may already knew years ago.
 But it just sounds so stupid to named after "Java: I don't know"...

 Your interviewer may be equally---or more---impressed if you can derive the answer than if you automatically knew it.
-Don't try to bluff though.

-# Overloading vs. Overriding P165

-Overloading is a term used to describe when two methods have the same name but differ in the type or number of arguments.
+Don't trys.

 ``` java
 public double computeArea(Circle c) {...}